roman-milk/roman-milk.github.io/summer-sucks.md

  "SANDRA," I cried out, squeezing my ass cheeks together, before making one last thrust into her mouth.

  Sandra pulled away, almost cat like, and pointed my loaded gun over her glass table.
 I felt my insides clench like a fist, and painfully settle their tightness around my balls, before ejecting a stream of white goo halfway down the table.
 She praised me, like one would a small child, or a pet, while her hand drew my seed out, launching a half-dozen more streams across the clear surface.
 The furthest drops were nearly three quarters the way down the table.
 I'd come hard before, usually into a paper towel or old sock, but never like that.
 No way.
-Report_Story #2